 Rule #2: Dress appropriately.

-Not sure what to wear to a company christmas party?
-Be sure to check in with your co-workers to determine the appropriate dress code for your upcoming office party.
-If the theme is ugly sweater, then don’t be a downer and be sure to wear the ugliest holiday-themed sweater you can find.
-It’s a definite conversation starter.
+Not sure what to wear to a company holiday party?
+Be sure to check in with your co-workers to determine the appropriate dress code.
+If the theme is ugly sweater, then be sure to wear the ugliest holiday-themed sweater you can find.
+It’s also a definite conversation starter.
 Not doing so, however, can result in conversations happening behind your back about you not being a team player.

 If the theme is more formal, make sure you take that route.
 Showing up with your ugly sweater to a suit and tie affair won’t be considered funny.
 Be sure to follow whatever dress code is in place, and you’ll be off to a great start.

 In order to keep the momentum moving in the right direction, this next office party etiquette rule is of utmost importance.
-Many, if not the majority, of offices parties tend to have free alcohol available.
+Many, if not the majority, of office parties tend to have free alcohol available.
 While this may be tempting, it can also spell disaster.
-Lots of otherwise model employees have been canned for not following this basic rule.
+Lots of otherwise model employees have been canned for not following this basic rule: Don’t overindulge!

 Drinking too much alcohol at your office holiday party can lower your guard and make you act ridiculous.
-It can lead to arguments or you dancing on a table (or something along those lines).
-Don’t be the person who drinks too much and then makes a spectacle of themselves at the office party.
+It can lead to arguments, or you dancing on a table (or something worse).
+Don’t be the person who drinks too much and then makes a spectacle of themselves.
 You’ll never live it down.
 Your behavior will go down as legend, and you may even end up losing your job altogether.

 Rule #4: Stay away from sensitive subjects.

-Office flings are obviously a sensitive subject, but they aren’t the only subjects to avoid.
+Office flings are obviously a sensitive subject, but it isn’t the only subject to avoid.
 Typically, workers in an office environment are most comfortable around their peers.
-They’ve developed a certain rapport where it’s understood which subjects are on or off limits.
+They’ve developed a certain rapport where it’s understood which subjects are on- or off-limits.

 Rule #5: Prep your elevator pitch.

-It isn’t often that you get a chance to talk to the c-level staff at your company.
-The office party offers just such a chance.
-Be sure to be prepared when the chance does present itself.
-As long as you’ve followed the rest of the office party etiquette rules up until meeting with those who can help you enhance your ability to be promoted, you’re in a good position.
+It isn’t often that you get a chance to talk to the C-level folks at your company.
+The office party offers such a chance, so be prepared when the opportunity presents itself.
+As long as you’ve followed the rest of the office party etiquette rules up until meeting with those who can help you get promoted, you’re in a good position.

-When the situation does arise, however, you need to be prepared.
-Don’t get caught making small talk about the weather and stumbling over your words.
-Put together an elevator pitch that presents you as a model employee and makes mention of your contributions, without coming across as bragging, of course.
+Yet, don’t get caught making small talk about the weather and stumbling over your words.
+Put together an elevator pitch that presents you as a model employee and makes mention of your contributions, without coming across as bragging.

-Practice your pitch with a colleague or your partner.
-Get feedback from them to ensure you don’t come across pushy and you get the main points across.
+Also, practice your pitch with a colleague or your partner.
+Get feedback from them to ensure you don’t come across pushy, and you get the main points across.
 Be personable during the conversation, and be sure to ask questions as well.
-No one wants to promote the “all about myself” employee.
-Show you care about others and be genuine in your communication.
+No one wants to promote the “all about myself” employee, so show you care about others and be genuine in your communication.

-I realize all of these office party etiquette rules kind of take the fun out of the party.
-So I want to stress that it’s also important to allow yourself to have fun.
+While these office party etiquette rules might take some of the fun out of the party, they shouldn’t stop you from allowing yourself to have a good time.
 As long as you do so within the confines of the rules above, you’ll make it through your party unscathed, and you might just enjoy it as well.

-Office parties are a great opportunity to bond with your co-workers, make new connections, interact with your boss (and their bosses) on a deeper level and even position yourself for a promotion.
-Don’t shy away from your office holiday party because of the scary picture I’ve painted.
-Embrace them.
+Office parties are a great opportunity to bond with your co-workers, make new connections, interact with your boss (and their bosses) on a deeper level, and even position yourself for a promotion.
+Don’t shy away from your office holiday party because of the potential pitfalls.
+Embrace it.